How to Compress a Video for Email Attachments (2026)

 FAQ

 Why is my video still huge after zipping?
-Videos are already compressed.
-Zipping provides minimal compression (5-10%).
-You need to re-encode the video.
+Zipping doesn't compress videos (they're already compressed).
+You need to re-encode.

 Related guides: